burak-58/HLSManifestModifier/README.md

   http://localhost:5080/LiveApp/streams/test.m3u8?start=1668454888&end=1668454999

 **Note:** m3u8 files should contain program date time.
-To enable the following line you should add the following to the application configuration `settings.hlsflags=+program_date_time` Please check [this](https://antmedia.io/javadoc/io/antmedia/AppSettings.html#hlsflags) for more information.
+To enable the in AMS, you should add the following line into the application configuration file `settings.hlsflags=+program_date_time` Please check [this](https://antmedia.io/javadoc/io/antmedia/AppSettings.html#hlsflags) for more information.